mvysny/vaadin-on-kotlin/docs/gettingstarted-v10.md

 ## Feedback

-You're encouraged to help improve the quality of this guide.
+We encourage you to help improve the quality of this guide, for the benefit of all.

-Please contribute if you see any typos or factual errors.
-To get started, you can read our [documentation contributions](contributing.html) section.
+Please contribute if you see any typos or factual errors, compilation errors, outdated code or incomplete content.

-You may also find incomplete content, or stuff that is not up to date.
-Please do add any missing documentation for master.
+To get started, you can read our
-Check the [Vaadin On Kotlin Guides Guidelines](todo) for style and conventions.
+[documentation contributions](contributing.html) section.

 If for whatever reason you spot something to fix but cannot patch it yourself, please [open an issue](https://github.com/mvysny/vaadin-on-kotlin/issues).